mprivat/xgql/README.md

-# gql
+# graphqlx

-A GraphQL schema manipulation tool.
+A GraphQL schema manipulation tool and extensions.